medialab/xan/docs/cmd/flatten.md

 Common options:
     -h, --help             Display this message
+    -o, --output <file>    Write output to <file> instead of stdout.
+Only used when --csv is set.
     -n, --no-headers       When set, the first row will not be interpreted as headers.
 When set, the name of each field will be its index.